Felicia Marie-Nicole Smith Arrested For Setting 6-Month-Old Boy On Fire, Leaving Him To Die On Railroad Tracks

-Felicia Marie-Nicole Smith is under arrest after police in Louisiana said the 25-year-old woman set a kidnapped 6-month-old boy on fire and then left time to die on a railroad tracks.
+Felicia Marie-Nicole Smith is under arrest after police in Louisiana said the 25-year-old woman set a kidnapped 6-month-old boy on fire and then left him to die on railroad tracks.

 As KSLA reported, police were called to a trailer park last week for a report that two unknown people beat on the door of the woman’s home, then attacked her with what she believed was mace when she opened the door.
 The woman ran from the attackers, and returned to find that her baby, Levi Cole Ellerbe, was gone.